JarlLyng/get-to-the-movie/README.md

 ### v1 (MVP)

-- [ ] Single-page quiz med 4–5 spørgsmål
+- [x] Single-page quiz with 4 questions
-- [ ] `QuizState`-model i TypeScript
+- [x] `QuizState` model in TypeScript
-- [ ] `app/api/recommend/route.ts` med TMDb integration
+- [x] Client-side TMDb integration (`src/lib/tmdb-client.ts`)
-- [ ] 1–3 anbefalede film returneres
+- [x] 1–3 recommended Arnold movies returned
-- [ ] Simpel UI med Tailwind (eller tilsvarende)
+- [x] Simple UI with Tailwind CSS
-- [ ] Arnold-commentary funktion der genererer en sætning pr. film
+- [x] Arnold-commentary function that generates a sentence per movie
+- [x] Only Arnold movies are recommended

 ### v2 (Nice to have)

-- [ ] “Not pumped enough – give me another” knap (nyt kald med samme quizprofil)
+- [ ] "Not pumped enough – give me another" button (new call with same quiz profile)
-- [ ] Mulighed for at kopiere et “Arnold-anbefaling”-citat (copy to clipboard)
+- [ ] Ability to copy an "Arnold-recommendation" quote (copy to clipboard)
-- [ ] Loading-states med “Arnold is thinking…”-tekster
+- [x] Loading states with "Arnold is thinking…" text
-- [ ] Flere quizspørgsmål / finere-grained kategorier
+- [ ] More quiz questions / finer-grained categories
-- [ ] Mulighed for at låse app’en til “kun Arnold-film” mode

 ---